seedubjay/seedubjay.github.io/wikipedia-clicks.md

 ## More tidbits

-Not only is there a 82% chance that you'll be able to get from one page to another in at most 5 clicks, there's a **99.3% chance you'll be able to do it in 7 clicks**, assuming that it's possible.
+Not only is there a 82% chance that you'll be able to get from one page to another in at most 5 clicks, there's a **99.3% chance you'll be able to do it in 7 clicks**, assuming that it's possible in the first place.

 <figure>
 {% include svg.html id="svg2" class="no-outline svg-chart" %}